bensutherland/ms_oyster_popgen/README.md

 # outputs will be VCF files in 13_selection
 ```

-Use the Rscript to calculate outliers per contrast:
+Use the Rscript to calculate outliers per contrast using pcadapt:
-`01_scripts/outlier_detection.R`
+`01_scripts/outlier_detection_pcadapt.r`

+bayescan